Change case in several cells at once - !SEMTools for Excel

 =PROPER(A1)

-PROPER function examples
+PROPER function in Excel - examples

 PROPER — usage examples